AlexisTonneau/iphone-seeker/README.md

 # iPhone Seeker

-Simple script to be notified if the new iPhone is available near me.
+Simple script that sends a SMS if the new iPhone is available near me.

+\[Update: It worked, I got my iPhone!\]

 Hosted with Docker and running with [strm/tasker Scheduler](https://hub.docker.com/r/strm/tasker)